 The downside: the app uses GPS, which runs down your battery, so be aware (and travel with a car charger).

-Programs to help curb distracted driving—and thereby save lives—is something to get excited about, and we hope more companies follow suit to provide rewards for safe driving.
+Rewards-based programs to help curb distracted driving—and thereby save lives—is something to get excited about, and we hope more companies follow suit.

 What do you think: Will rewards be more effective than punitive action?
 Let us know in the comments.